This an example of the GED® Essay written for the topic of the Benefits of Daylight Saving.

 Here, the writer explains why arguments against the Daylight Saving are stronger, he says that the statistics results are recent and therefore more credible, and he also cites an important passage ” immediately after clocks were set back in the fall.”
 He also keeps quotes brief. )

-This is the conclusion of the essay.
+This the conclusion of the essay.

 The best-supported position in this article is the position against Daylight Saving Time.
-The argument in favor of Daylight Saving Time contains data from outdated research experiments and does not provide any counter-arguments to the points made by other position.
+The argument in favor of Daylight Saving Time contains data from outdated research experiments and does not provide any counter-arguments to the points made by the other position.

 The argument against Daylight Saving Time contains more credible evidence and it also does a solid job of countering arguments made by Daylight Saving Time supporters.
 (Our comment: The essay conclusion wraps up the argument by repeating the claim and reasons.
 Overall, the response generates a strong argument, cites specific evidence, evaluates that evidence, and makes reasonable inferences.)